podio-community/podio-php/CONTRIBUTING.md

 ## PR review

-PRs can be be merged by any member of the [Podio Community](https://github.com/orgs/podio-community) organization, when the following conditions are met:
+PRs can be merged by any member of the [Podio Community](https://github.com/orgs/podio-community) organization, when the following conditions are met:

 1. All build checks are passing.
 2. At least two members (different than the PR creator) reviewed the PR.